2015–16 NFL playoffs: NFC: Carolina Panthers 49, Arizona Cardinals 15

 Newton completed 19 of 32 passes for 335 yards and two touchdowns, with one interception, while also rushing for 47 yards and two scores.
 Brown caught four passes for 113 yards and a touchdown, while Olsen had six receptions for 113 yards.
 Stewart was the leading rusher of the game with 83 yards.
 Ginn rushed for 22 yards, caught two passes for 52 yards, and added 38 more yards on two punt returns.
 Coleman had four tackles and two interceptions, while Kuechly had eight tackles, an interception returned for a touchdown, and a fumble recovery.
 Boston had a fumble recovery and an interception.
 Meanwhile, Palmer was badly mauled by the Panthers defense, completing just 23 of 40 passes for 235 yards and a touchdown, while being intercepted four times and losing two fumbles.
 David Johnson was the team's leading rusher and receiver with 60 rushing yards and nine receptions for 68 yards.

 This was the most lopsided NFC Championship game since the Giants shut out the Vikings 41–0 in the 2000 NFC Championship Game.
 Carolina's 49 points set a new record for most points in an NFC Championship Game.

 This was the second consecutive postseason meeting between the Cardinals and Panthers, and third overall.
-Both teams have split the previous two meetings.
+The teams split the previous two meetings.
 Carolina won last year's meeting 27–16 in the 2014 NFC Wild Card playoffs.